Hearts in Exile (1929 film): Plot

 Upon arrival, Vera is stunned to discover that the man known in the settlement as Dr. Serge Palma is actually Paul.
 The real Serge is being held at a camp two thousand miles closer to St. Petersburg.
 With winter snows halting all travel, Vera decides to maintain the pretense of being Paul's wife to protect him until spring.

-She is welcomed by the local governor (David Torrence) and learns that Paul, having finally reformed and earned a medical degree from Moscow, is the only doctor in the camp.
-He is living in a communal cabin with other exiles, including housekeeper Anna Reskova (Olive Tell).
+She is welcomed by the local governor and learns that Paul, having finally reformed and earned a medical degree from Moscow, is the only doctor in the camp.
+He is living in a communal cabin with other exiles, including housekeeper Anna Reskova.
 Vera secures a private room in the same cabin, but keeps her distance from Paul, even though camp residents believe they are husband and wife.

 When a deadly typhus outbreak hits the camp, Paul proves indispensable, even saving the governor's life.
 In gratitude, the governor promises him a pardon and sends the necessary recommendation to St. Petersburg.

 As spring arrives and Vera prepares to leave to reunite with her real husband, she and Paul struggle with rekindled feelings.
 On the eve of her planned departure, they confess their enduring love and resolve to remain together.

 Suddenly, Lieutenant Vinsky arrives, accompanied by two Cossack soldiers, bearing orders from St. Petersburg: the man known as Serge Palma is not to be pardoned, but transferred to a stricter prison camp.
 But in a shocking twist, Vinsky is revealed to be the real Baron Serge Palma.
 He has orchestrated this ruse to assist Paul and Vera in escaping together and has brought two confederates posing as guards.

 Although his unexpected appearance creates tension between the three, they agree to leave together in a sleigh.
 That night, they stop at a remote inn.
 During the journey, Serge grows suspicious of Vera's feelings for Paul but tries to ignore them.

 At the inn, Paul feigns drunkenness and announces he no longer wishes to escape.
 He says he prefers to return to Siberia, knowing that leaving with Vera will only cause her suffering.
 Serge sees through the act and, realizing the depth of Vera and Paul's love, takes a tragic but noble course: he walks outside into the snow and shoots himself, choosing to die so that the two lovers may live freely.